-Without Class AA Standard Educator License
+Without Class AA Standard Educator License (30 semester hours)

-- 1. Eighteen semester hours in one of three major areas; either 1) history, 2) political science, or 3) administration of justice. - 2.
-Six semester hours in each of two others as minors.
+- 1. Eighteen semester hours in one of three major areas; either 1) History, 2) Political Science, or 3) Administration of Justice. - Six semester hours in each of two others as minors.
 (Economics may be used as a minor.) - 3.
 In their last semester of enrollment, candidates for the MSS must take written and oral comprehensive examinations based upon course work used to satisfy degree requirements.
 If applicable, the oral exam will also include a defense of the thesis.
 If judged unsatisfactory, all or part of the written and/or oral examination may be retaken once in the following semester or summer term.